 Culled from the U.S. National Archives, this collection consists of correspondence and telegrams received and sent by the American consular post in Jerusalem.
 The topics covered by these records include the protection of interests of American citizens, foreign trade, shipping, and immigration.
 Includes significant material related to the British Mandate in Palestine.

 Provides searchable access to the full-text of working papers and conference proceedings from 45 leading research centers in the field of international policy and scholarship.
 CIAO also provides abstracts from key foreign policy journals and the texts of 12 books on various aspects foreign affaires as well as links to internet resources and a calendar of meetings and conferences.

-Connect / IHS Global Insight provides comprehensive economic, financial, and political coverage of countries, regions, and industries.
+**There is a new login for Connect: please enter your Tufts email and follow instructions provided.
+Access will be available the next day after following this procedure.** Connect / IHS Global Insight provides comprehensive economic, financial, and political coverage of countries, regions, and industries.
 The information and analysis covers over 200 countries and spans more than 170 industries using a unique combination of expertise, models, data, and software within a common analytical framework to support planning and decision making.